About

 Workers in the food manufacturing industry link farmers and other agricultural producers with consumers.
 They do this by processing raw fruits, vegetables, grains, meats, and dairy products into finished goods ready for the grocer or wholesaler to sell to households, restaurants, or institutional food services.

 Quality control and quality assurance are vital to this industry.
-The U.S. Department of Agriculture (USDA) oversees all aspects of food manufacturing.
-In addition, other food safety programs have been adopted recently as issues of chemical contamination and the growing number of new food-borne pathogens remain a public health concern.
-For example, by applying science-based controls from raw materials to finished products, a program called Hazard Analysis and Critical Control Point (HACCP) focuses on identifying hazards and preventing them from contaminating food.
+The U.S. Department of Agriculture's (USDA) Food Safety and Inspection Service branch oversees all aspects of food manufacturing.
+In addition, other food safety programs have been adopted as issues of chemical and bacterial contamination and new food-borne pathogens remain a public health concern.
+For example, a food safety program called Hazard Analysis and Critical Control Point focuses on identifying hazards and preventing them from contaminating food in early stages of meat processing by applying science-based controls to the testing of food products—from their raw materials to the finished products.
+The program relies on individual processing plants developing and implementing safety measures along with a system to intercept potential contamination points, which is then subject to USDA inspections

 Working Environment

 Because of the considerable mechanization in the industry, most food manufacturing plants are noisy, with limited opportunities for interaction among workers.
 In some highly automated plants, "hands-on" manual work has been replaced by computers and factory automation, resulting in less waste and higher productivity.
-While much of the basic production -- such as trimming, chopping, and sorting -- will remain labor intensive for many years to come, automation is increasingly being applied to various functions, including inventory management, product movement, and quality control issues such as packing and inspection.
+Although much of the basic production—such as trimming, chopping, and sorting—will remain labor intensive for many years to come, automation is increasingly being applied to various functions, including inventory management, product movement, and quality control issues such as packing and inspection.

 Employment

-In 2004, the food manufacturing industry provided 1.5 million jobs.
-Almost all employees were wage and salary workers, but a few food manufacturing workers were self-employed and unpaid family workers.
-In 2004, about 29,000 establishments manufactured food, with 89 percent employing fewer than 100 workers.
+In 2008, the food manufacturing industry provided 1.5 million jobs.
+Almost all employees were wage and salary workers; only a few were self-employed and unpaid family workers.
+About 28,400 establishments manufactured food, with 89 percent employing fewer than 100 workers.
 Nevertheless, establishments employing 500 or more workers accounted for 36 percent of all jobs.

 Food manufacturing workers are found in all States, although some sectors of the industry are concentrated in certain parts of the country.
-For example, in 2004, California, Illinois, Iowa, Pennsylvania, and Texas employed 24 percent of all workers in animal slaughtering and processing.
-That same year, Wisconsin employed 33 percent of all cheese manufacturing workers, and California accounted for 20 percent of fruit and vegetable preserving and specialty food manufacturing workers.
+For example, in 2007, Arkansas, Georgia, North Carolina, and Texas employed about 29 percent of all workers in animal slaughtering and processing, representing a shift in employment from Northern States to Southern States and from beef and pork processing to poultry processing.
+That same year, California and Wisconsin employed 25 percent of all dairy manufacturing workers; California accounted for 19 percent of fruit and vegetable canning, pickling, and drying workers.

 Degree Paths into this Industry